Numerically Safe Gaussian Elimination with No Pivoting: Introduction

 (GENP) is an attractive alternative to GEPP\footnote{Another alternative is symmetrization, but it has deficiencies for both numerical and symbolic computations: it squares the condition number of the input matrix and does not work over finite fields.}, but for some inputs can be {\em unsafe} or {\em numerically unsafe}, that is, can run into a division by 0 or numerical problems, respectively.
 Empirically, GENP is quite consistently safe and numerically safe \cite{PQZ13}, \cite{BDHT13}, \cite{PQY15}, \cite{DDF14} if the input matrix is pre-processed with various structured multipliers chosen ad hoc (e.g., with random circulant or SRTF multipliers),\footnote{SRFT is the acronym for Semisample Random Fourier Transform} but formal support for this empirical observation turned out to be elusive.

-We explain why it is elusive by exhibiting a class of input matrices for which GENP with a random circulant or SRFT multiplier is always numerically unsafe (see Section \ref{scrfl}), but we also explain why pre-processing with such multipliers usually works -- we prove that {\em GENP is both safe and numerically safe for the average input matrix pre-processed with any nonsingular and well-conditioned multiplier} provided that the average is defined under the Gaussian probability distribution (see Section \ref{sgspr}), which is a customary assumption in view of the Central Limit Theorem.
+We explain why it is elusive by exhibiting a class of input matrices for which GENP with a random circulant or SRFT multiplier is always numerically unsafe, but we also explain why pre-processing with such multipliers usually works -- we prove that {\em GENP is both safe and numerically safe for the average input matrix pre-processed with any nonsingular and well-conditioned multiplier} provided that the average is defined under the Gaussian probability distribution, which is a customary assumption in view of the Central Limit Theorem.

-In Section \ref{ssprsml} we list and in Section \ref{sexp1} successfully test some promising classes of such sparse and structured multipliers, and plan to work further in this direction.
+We specify and successfully test some promising classes of such sparse and structured multipliers, and plan to work further in this direction.
 For inputs to our tests we used {\em benchmark matrices} from \cite{BDHT13} or applied the {\em customary recipes} of \cite[Section 28.3]{H02}.